c0ded00d1e12/ecen224/_labs/client.md

 ## Requirements

-In this lab you should accomplish the following:
 - Copy your code from the previous lab into the cloned repository for this lab on your Pi Z2W.

-- Assign the left button to send the `doorbell.bmp` image to the server at `netlab.et.byu.edu:2225` (if any other item is selected, the left button can continue to do nothing)
+- Implement the `send_all` function.
+This function's job is to make sure all of the data is successfully sent to the server.
+The function should take three parameters, a socket, a buffer, and the size of the buffer.
+The function does not need to return anything.

+- Same as last lab, when you press the center button, you should take a picture and show the picture, allowing the user to apply different filters.
+When you press the center button again, instead of exiting the picture and going to the menu right away, first connect to the server and send the picture.
+Once you have sent the picture, show the menu.
+Specifically, when the center button gets pressed while showing the picture you should do the following:
-    - Load the Config struct with the appropriate address data
+    - Load the `Config struct` with the appropriate address data

-    - Start the client connection
-    - Load the appropriate image data into the struct
+    - Load the appropriate image data into the `Config struct`.
+Use the buffer used in `` function to as the payload.

+    - Start the client connection using `client_connect()`

-    - Implement the sending function
+    - Call the `send_all` function

-    - Close the connection
+    - Close the connection using `close()`

+    - Show the menu

 ## Submission

-### Compilation
-Since a large portion of this lab's grade depends on me successfully compiling your code, the following points must be adhered to to ensure consistency in the grading process.
-Any deviation in this will result in points off your grade:

-- The code in this lab will be compiled at the root of this lab repository (i.e. `client-<your-github-username>`).
-It is your responsibility to ensure that `gcc` will work from this directory.
-- Your binary must output to a folder called `bin`.
-This folder will be marked to be ignored by `git`, meaning that I will not receive your final compiled binary to test, but rather your code which must compile successfully on my Pi Z2W.

-### Gitignore
-In this lab you are expected to ignore the following:

-- `.vscode` folders
-- the `bin` folder where your binary is generated

-### Normal Stuff
-- Complete all of the requirements.

 - Answer the questions in the `README.md`.

+- To pass off to a TA, demonstrate your doorbell running your program that fulfills all of the requirements outlined above.
+You must also show the TAs your implementation of the `send_all` function and where you close the socket.

-- To successfully submit your lab, you will need to follow the instructions in the [Lab Setup]({{ site.baseurl }}/lab-setup) page, especially the **Committing and Pushing Files** and **Tagging Submissions** section.
+- To successfully submit your lab, you will need to follow the instructions in the [Lab Setup]({{ site.baseurl }}/lab-setup) page, especially the **Committing and Pushing Files** section.

-- **MAKE SURE YOUR CODE FOLLOWS THE CODING STANDARD!** More info on how to set that up is available on the Coding Standard page.

 ## Explore More!

 - [`memcpy()` in C](https://www.tutorialspoint.com/c_standard_library/c_function_memcpy.htm)

 - [`send()` in C](https://man7.org/linux/man-pages/man2/send.2.html)

 - [Ultimate Guide to Network Programming in C](https://beej.us/guide/bgnet/html/)